 In common with irrigation schemes worldwide the Ord River Irrigation Area is experiencing rising ground water tables caused by leakage from water supply channels and by the over-watering of some farm crops.
-Ground water levels and water quality are regularly measured over the ORIA by the Western Australian Department of Water and are far from uniform over the area.
-In the area of the ORIA on Ivanhoe Plain to be planted for this project, the ground water is two meters and deeper below the soil surface, is reasonably stable and is unlikely to rise under the irrigation regime to be used for the sandalwood plantation.
-Based on evidence from hydrological studies carried out on an African mahogany plantation on the ORIA that has not been irrigated for several years, it seems probable that tree plantations will lower the ground-water table.
+Ground water levels and water quality are regularly measured over the ORIA by the Western Australian Department of Water and the results are published every few years.
+Based on evidence from hydrological studies carried out on an African mahogany plantation on the ORIA that has not been irrigated for several years, it seems probable that tree plantations will lower the ground-water table to a significant extent.